New Career & College Promise Students

-NOTE: CCP Office can review and utilize AP Scores (official or unofficial) for registration purposes only.
+NOTE: The CCP Office can review and use AP scores (official or unofficial) for registration purposes only.
 Please submit scores to [email protected] prior to registration to satisfy course prerequisites.
 Please feel free to submit an official AP Score Report to the Registration and Records Office to be evaluated for college credit.

-- CCP students are to follow all WTCC Academic Policies and Procedures.
+CCP students are to follow all Wake Tech Academic Policies and Procedures.